evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 project.save()
 ```

-Go back to the web app to see the dashboard.
+Go back to the web app to see the Dashboard.
 Refresh the page if needed.

 {% endtab %}